nus-cs2103-AY2122S2/tp/docs/team/hanjiyao.md

 ### Project: ContaX

-ContacX is for professionals who have many clients, current and prospective, who may possibly work with sensitive personal information and documents related to each of those clients.
-They have busy schedules with many appointments & meetings, and must be able to find available time slots in their schedules quickly.
+ContaX is an integrated solution designed for busy professionals who work with many clients and frequently interact with other people.
+It assists those who have packed schedules in efficiently scheduling appointments, while also being able to respond to volatile changing schedules.

-ContacX will allow for efficient management of a large list of contacts, allowing the mental workload of remembering people and related scheduled tasks to be offloaded.
-It will also provide an efficient way of efficiently organizing resources, while having minimal downtime with seamless transition from existing solutions.
+ContaX allows efficient management of a large list of contacts together with a schedule, providing an integrated solution for tracking work-related information.
+Built with efficiency in mind, ContaX promises a seamless transition from existing solutions for minimal downtime.

 Given below are my contributions to the project.

 * **New Feature**: Mass Operations (Chain, Range and Batch)
   * What it does: Allow user to create multiple commands together by range chain, range or batch command
   * Justification: As part of target user profile, this feature improves the usability of the application, it allows seasoned user to quickly perform different multiple commands base which suit for different situation.

-  * Highlights: `To be added soon`
-  * Credits: `To be added soon`
+* **New Feature**: Priority
+  * What it does: Allows user to edit the priority level of appointment in the appointment list.
+  * Justification: This improves the usability of the application, as it provide a visual aid to prioritize the appointment in the appointment list, and allow the user organize the appointment more efficiently.

 * **Code contributed**:
-  * 2400+ LoC contributed (by version 1.2)
+  * 2800+ LoC contributed to the project.
+See [Reposense](https://nus-cs2103-ay2122s2.github.io/tp-dashboard/?search=jiyao).
-  * Add relevant testcases
+  * Add relevant testcases for mass operations and priority

 * **Project management**:
-  * Perform code reviews
+  * Perform code reviews on some pull requests submitted by the team.

 * **Enhancements to existing features**:
   * Modify find feature to accept more fields